 In the past, you needed many copies of the death certificate in order to inform all of the relevant organisations and government departments about the death.
 This is no longer the case due to the Tell Us Once scheme.

-The Tell Us Once scheme reduces much of the hassle and paperwork by allowing you to provide the details and death certificate to the Department for Work and Pensions only once, and they will then notify the majority of other relevant other organisations that need to know.
+The Tell Us Once scheme reduces much of the hassle and paperwork by allowing you to provide the details and death certificate to the Department for Work and Pensions only once.
+They will then notify the majority of other, relevant organisations that need to know.

 Arranging a Funeral in Essex

-Most people enlist the help of a funeral director in arranging the funeral of a loved one, who will be able to help you with some of the practical aspects of it.
-Using a funeral director help you to ensure the service is as special as it should be, and allowing you to focus on the service itself and not the practicalities.
+Most people enlist the help of a funeral director to arrange the funeral of a loved one.
+They will be able to help you with some of the practical aspects of it and ensure that the service is as special as it should be.
+This allows you to focus on the service itself, rather than the practicalities.

-To find a funeral directors in your local area, you can consult these directories for funeral directors in Essex.
+To find a funeral director in your local area, you can consult these directories for funeral directors in Essex.